Creating Recipes and Models - Overview#

 Prerequisites

-All hardware setup has been completed (Component Setup)
+All hardware setups are completed (Component Setup)

-Camera calibration has been successfully completed (Camera Calibration)
+Camera calibration has been successful (Camera Calibration)

 Robot calibration is completed

-Physical sample parts are available
+Physical parts to be identified are available

-Recipe vs Model: fundamental differences#
+Recipe vs. Model: Fundamental differences#

 What is a Recipe? |